Most people from the baby boomer generation are already in retirement, and if they aren’t retired yet, then they will be in the coming years.

 Collecting Social Security Too Soon

-Failing to Plan for the Unexpected
+Failing To Plan for the Unexpected